Cheng Zeng

 Email:c.zeng@ufl.edu or cheng_zeng1@alumni.brown.edu

 Hi!
-I am currently a postdoct working with Prof. Mingjie Liu at University of Florida.
+I am currently a postdoc working with Prof. Mingjie Liu at University of Florida.
 My research focuses on molecular-graph generative models and AI-driven computational study on materials for energy applications.
-My research interests span a multitude of topics including materials design, machine learning, electrochemistry, computational catalysis and renewable energy.
+My research interests span a multitude of topics including materials design, machine learning, electrochemistry, generative modeling, computational catalysis and renewable energy.
 I am interested in solving complex engineering problems with machine learning, physical simulations and numerical methods.

 Recent news [archive]